Philomena (film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 90% based on 198 reviews, with an average rating of 7.74/10.
+On Rotten Tomatoes, the film holds an approval rating of 91% based on 199 reviews, with an average rating of 7.74/10.
 The website's critical consensus reads: "Based on a powerful true story and led by note-perfect performances from Judi Dench and Steve Coogan, Philomena offers a profoundly affecting drama for adult filmgoers of all ages."
 At Metacritic, the film received a weighted average score of 77 out of 100, based on 42 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In The New York Times, Stephen Holden described the film as "so quietly moving that it feels lit from within."
 He wrote: "That [Dench] makes you believe her character has the capacity to forgive provides the movie with a solid moral center."
 He found the film's political viewpoint particularly sophisticated:

 Kelly Torrance of The Washington Times found that the film "ultimately feels false", with the filmmakers succumbing to the temptation to focus on the "lessons" the story holds at the expense of the human story itself.
 Justin Chang, of Variety, called the film a "smug but effective middlebrow crowdpleaser."
 While noting Dench's "fine, dignified performance", he observed that much of the humor here comes at the expense of Dench's character. "[I]t's hard not to wonder if the writers are simply scoring points off [Philomena]."

 Rex Reed of The New York Observer gave the film a glowing review and named it the Best Film of 2013, saying: "It's profoundly moving and thoroughly mind provoking, but despite the poignant subject matter, I promise you will not leave Philomena depressed.
 I've seen it twice and felt exhilarated, informed, enriched, absorbed and optimistic both times.
 This is filmmaking at its most refined.
 I will probably forget most of what happened at the movies in 2013, but I will never forget Philomena."

-The New York Posts film critic Kyle Smith judged the film "another hateful and boring attack on Catholics."
-He called it "90 minutes of organized hate" and wrote that: "A film that is half as harsh on Judaism or Islam, of course, wouldn't be made in the first place but would be universally reviled if it were."
-Philomena Lee responded to Smith with an open letter that said:

-Producer Harvey Weinstein took out a full-page colour advertisement in The New York Times that quoted some favourable reviews and part of Smith's review accompanied by an excerpt from Lee's letter, and invited the public to make its own decision.
-Smith had accused several other films that were produced by Weinstein of anti-Catholicism, including The Magdalene Sisters (2002), The Butcher Boy (1998) and Priest (1995).